|MEETING PLACE:||OARS Warehouse – 221 North 400 East, Vernal, Utah|

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 The following is a sample of what your trip might be like:

 - Upon everyone’s arrival at the OARS Warehouse, we’ll take the 45 minute shuttle ride to our put-in at Rainbow Park, stopping along the way to view some Native American petroglyphs.
 Once we reach the put-in at Rainbow Park, your guides will give a thorough safety talk and orientation.
 Then, we’re off!

-- We’ll run three rapids (Moonshine, S.O.B. and Schoolboy) before stopping at “Hatch Beach” for our famous “build-your-own-masterpiece” deli-style lunch.
+- We’ll run three rapids (Moonshine, S.O.B. and Schoolboy) before stopping at a beach for a delicious guide-prepared lunch.
 Maybe we’ll swim, play a quick game of Frisbee or just relax and soak in the summer sun.
 After lunch, we’ll continue the remaining 3-4 miles of Split Mountain Canyon and finish our day navigating Inglesby rapids.

 - Skilled, professional guide services